-Developmental epigenetics is the study of epigenetic gene regulation during development and includes the developmental programming of fetal growth trajectories and adult diseases.
-The section will publish innovative research on all aspects of developmental epigenetics including gametogenesis, embryogenesis, organogenesis and tissue regeneration primarily, but not exclusively, focusing on mammalian systems.
+Developmental epigenetics is the study of epigenetic gene regulations during development and their consequences in adulthood; it includes the developmental programming of foetal growth trajectories and adult diseases.
+The section will publish innovative research on all aspects of developmental epigenetics in various model systems, from drosophila, nematode, to mammals and plants.
+We also welcome analysis of understudied species, provided they comply to quality requirement specified below.
 Our aim is to foster research that interrogates the phenotypic outputs of epigenetic processes during development.
 We particularly welcome studies in which gene expression, epigenetic regulators and/or specific epigenetic marks have been experimentally manipulated.

 Of special interest are papers which cover the following subjects: